QingyangKong/knowledge-dump/Specifications/Javascript/node js/Context.md

 window.helloWorld();
 //result: hello world
 ```
-### In Node js:
-When a variable is defined, it is defined within module rather than global context.
+In Node js, when a variable is defined, it is defined within module rather than global context.
 ```
 var name = frank;
 console.log(window.name)